ethanabrooks/dissertation/policy-iteration.typ

 better enables the foundation model to apprehend the logic behind a policy.
 Trajectory subsequences consist of $(Obs_k, Act_k)$ pairs, randomly clipped from the $Recency$ most recent trajectories.
-More recent trajectories will, in general demonstrate higher performance, since they come from policies that have benefited from more rounds of improvement.

-In contrast to the other predictions, we condition the rollout policy on trajectory subsequences, not individual time-steps.
-Prompting with sequences better enables the foundation model to apprehend the logic behind a policy.
-Trajectory subsequences consist of $(Obs_k, Act_k)$ pairs, randomly clipped from the $Recency$ most recent trajectories.
 More recent trajectories will, in general, demonstrate higher performance, since they come from policies that have benefited from more rounds of improvement.